The Best USA Fall Foliage Destinations to Experience This Year

 The best time to see fall foliage in New York City is between mid-October to early-November.
 Each year the peak colors are different depending on the weather.

-One of the best places to see fall colors in NYC is of course the famous Central Park.
+One of the best places to see fall colors in NYC is of course the famous Central Park which is also one of the best free things to do in NYC!
 Be sure to take a stroll by Bow Bridge, The Mall, Gapstow Bridge, and the Ramble for some incredible foliage.

-Some additional parks in NYC to stroll around for fall colors include Bryant Park, Madison Square Park, and Washington Square Park.
+Some additional parks to add to your New York itinerary for beautiful fall colors include Bryant Park, Madison Square Park, and Washington Square Park.

 NYC Tours: Get Your Guide NYC Tours